Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 where $m$ is the mass of the particle, $\hat{r}$ ($\hat{p}$) is the position (momentum) operator, and we have introduced the wavefunction $\psi(t,\mathbf{s})=\langle \mathbf{s} \vert\psi_t\rangle$.
 The generalization to the $N$-particle case can be obtained from Eq.~\eqref{SN1} by replacing the source of the gravitational field with $\vert \psi(t,\mathbf{s}_1,..,\mathbf{s}_N)\vert^2$:

-where we have omitted for brevity the kinetic terms, and $j,k=1,..N$.
+where we have omitted the kinetic terms for brevity, and $j,k=1,..N$.

-Eqs.~\eqref{SN1} and Eqs.~\eqref{SN2} form the starting point for a number of experimental proposals.
-While some analytical results can be obtained~\cite{tod1999analytical} in most situations one has to resort to numerical simulations to make quantitative predictions using the nonlinear Schrödinger-Newton equation, similarly as in the case of the formally similar Gross-Pitaevskii equation~\cite{gross1961structure,pitaevskii1961vortex}.
+Eqs.~\eqref{SN1} and ~\eqref{SN2} form the starting point for a number of experimental proposals.
+While some analytical results can be obtained~\cite{tod1999analytical} in most situations, one has to resort to numerical simulations to make quantitative predictions using the nonlinear Schrödinger-Newton equation, similarly as in the case of the formally similar Gross-Pitaevskii equation~\cite{gross1961structure,pitaevskii1961vortex}.
 The key prediction of the Schr\"{o}dinger-Newton equation is the modification of the free spreading of the wavefunction as the last term in Eq.~\eqref{SN1}, with its Newtonian-like 1/r dependency, can be viewed as a self-gravity term which tends to localize the system in space.
 There are a number of papers investigating the free-spreading in space with the required parameter regime for experimental tests~\cite{colin2016crucial,giulini2011gravitationally,carlip2008is,moroz1998spherically,bahrami2014schrodinger} as well as proposals to test secondary effects in harmonic traps such as squeezing~\cite{yang2013macroscopic} and energy shifts~\cite{grossardt2016optomechanical}.

-Additional dependencies on the state of the system $\vert\psi\rangle$ can be also introduced to other parts the quantum formalism~\cite{sorkin1994quantum}.
-Motivated by considerations about general covariance it has been argued that all quantities in physical theories must be dynamical~\cite{norton1993reports} suggesting corrections to the Born rule~\cite{berglund2022gravitizing}.
+Additional dependencies on the state of the system $\vert\psi\rangle$ can also be introduced to other parts of the quantum formalism~\cite{sorkin1994quantum}.
+Motivated by considerations about general covariance, it has been argued that all quantities in physical theories must be dynamical~\cite{norton1993reports} suggesting corrections to the Born rule~\cite{berglund2022gravitizing}.
 Cubic corrections to the Born rule $\mathcal{O}(\vert\psi\rangle^3)$, i.e., triple interference phenomena, have been theoretically discussed in the context of the Talbot interferometer~\cite{berglund2023triple}.
+The class of nonlinear modifications introduced in ~\cite{weinberg1989testing,weinberg1989precision} have also been recently analyzed in the context of gravitationally induced entanglement~\cite{Spaventa2023On}.